 - The dating app, Hinge.
 Their specialty is their matching algorithm, and their core offering is based on how well they pair people together.
 They wanted to find a way to avoid having their developers spend time building chat when their skills are better used to “build the gold standard for dating.”

 - Food delivery apps.
 Every developer at a food delivery company who is stuck building chat is one less developer working on the routing algorithms or onboarding experiments to help differentiate them in the market.
-Learn why DoorDash chose to build on Sendbird to deliver in-app chat to their customers.

 You wouldn’t make your developers build a finance system or a CRM, so why spend their time on things like in-app chat?

 As programmers at heart ourselves, we do get the appeal: the challenge of coding software can be fun.
 But in today’s market, building from scratch doesn’t make you a better developer, it makes you a slower one.

 The way to thrive in the age of the API economy is to invest your resources in the things that differentiate you in the market, and save time on the basics.

 There are many benefits to using APIs and then building on top of them.
 We’ll look more specifically at the advantages of going with Sendbird’s chat API over building it all on your own, but this overview is generally applicable to the API-verse at large.